vickvasquez/modelorama/README.md

 Run `make gen model=Example` to generate these files and tweak as you need.

-> To get rid of generated models you can execute `make undo model=Example` to remove them.
+> To get rid of generated files you can execute `make undo model=Example` to remove them.

 &mdash; See the [models](/blob/master/src/helpers/models.js) implementation.